MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 In the above example, `el` is each element that is passed into the callback function, so `1, 2, "holy smokes"`, and so on.

-**Further reading**: Callbacks are a key feature of JavaScript, so it is definitely worth spending some time getting comfortable with the syntax.
-Also try and read more and practice Promises and Async/Await.
-Don't be afraid to ask your coach how this stuff works!
+> **Further reading**: Callbacks are a key feature of JavaScript, so it is definitely worth spending some time getting comfortable with the syntax

 #### Search using array.filter